PatrickKyei/exception/_posts/2021-12-20-old-school-lost-love.md

 tags: [lost, love, old, heartbreak, pain]     # TAG names should always be lowercase
 ---

+## Green Leaf

 The fact is that I'm not sure why I like you.

 I simply know I love you a lot;

 I'm not sure how much I love you;

-I just know I will love you forever.
+I just know I will love you for a really long time.

 When everything around us is changing and the world appears to be moving too quickly, remember that I'll be right there with you.